 Key Figures of the Watch Market in China

-In China, watches consumers will prefer an omnichannel purchasing journey.
+In China, watch consumers will prefer an omnichannel purchasing journey.
 They often tend to find information online but prefer buying luxury watches in physical stores.
-They have a great taste for famous brands and elegant design.
-At least 60% of the luxury watches shoppers purchased a Rolex in their life.
+They have great taste in famous brands and elegant designs.
+At least 60% of luxury watch shoppers in Mainland China purchased a Rolex in their life.

 #1 UNIQUENESS – The Unending Quest for Differentiation

 In China, people often feel lost in the crowd.
-Just imagine, how could you claim for being unique amidst 1.4 billion people?
+Just imagine, how could you claim to be unique among 1.4 billion people?
 A tough one.
 Chinese often aim to differentiate thanks to the products and brands they purchase.
 Indeed, luxury purchases are perfect to claim they have a different lifestyle and they have succeeded in life.
-But even among it, they need to rely on niche brands with a unique design.
+But even among them, they need to rely on niche brands with unique designs.

 WeWood Case study

 WeWood Watches is a premium company with a key differentiation from watches made of wood.
 The brand uses 100% natural wood from various varieties over the world.
 The marketing strategy is clear: “For one watch sold, one wood is planted”.

 The design is very attractive to Chinese people because it is rare and unique.
 It’s especially appealing to young consumers, that appreciate those environmental movements and pay bigger attention to businesses that are ecologically and ethically aware.

 WeWood worked closely with GMA to raise its online presence to be visible to its target consumers.
 The social media campaign is aimed at increasing the e-reputation of the brand and promoting the e-commerce platforms.
 The articles created on WeChat reached 5.9K views per month while the Weibo account reached 1.2K new followers.
 Today, the brand benefits from a strong e-reputation and visibility thanks to user-generated content on Weibo and Little Red Book.